 Rohini Anand is the former SVP Corporate Responsibility and Global Chief Diversity Officer for Sodexo.
 She was responsible for the strategic direction, implementation and alignment of Sodexo's integrated global diversity and inclusion initiatives, as well as Sodexo's corporate social responsibility and wellness strategies.
 She has been featured as an expert on diversity and inclusion topics on CNBC, Boston Globe, New York Times, Washington Post, Wall Street Journal, CNN, Bloomberg and National Public Radio, among other media outlets.
 She is the recipient of many accolades including the Mosaic Woman Leadership Award, the Women’s Foodservice Forum Trailblazer Award, the Maryland International Business Leadership Award, the American Institute for Managing Diversity’s Individual Leader Award, Webster University’s Women of Influence Award, the Who’s Who in Asian American Communities Award (WWAAC), Ascend’s inaugural Excellence in Diversity & Inclusion Award, and the Diversity Leadership Star Award by Diversity Woman.
 She received her Ph.D. from the University of Michigan and has published extensively.
-To sign up for notifications on her upcoming book, Leading Global Diversity, Equity and Inclusion: A Guide for Systemic Change in Multinational Organizations, please visit www.rohinianand.com.
+You can preorder her upcoming book, Leading Global Diversity, Equity and Inclusion: A Guide for Systemic Change in Multinational Organizations, at amazon.com, Bookshop.org, or bookdepository.com.

 Blythe Gore Clark